maxinebaghdadi/Wine-Predictions/index.md

 # Overview

-This project uses the following [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv) to implement two models.
+This project aims to create a predictive model that recommends wine based on its description and price.
+We use the following [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv) to implement two models.
 The first (MultinomialNB Regression) predicts the variety of wine based on its description.
-The second (Multinomial Logistic Regression) predicts a wine's country of origin based on its price and variety.
+The second (Multinomial Logistic Regression) predicts a wine's country of origin based on its price and variety (also know as a type of wine like Malbec or Chianti).

-### Background and Goal
+### Motivation

 The holidays are coming up and you are at Trader Joe's or Costco and you have a small family gathering later today.
 Being not the best cook, you decide that it is safe just to bring a bottle of wine (or two) to the party.
-You are overwhelmed with the variety of choices and have a budge contraint.
+You are overwhelmed with the variety of choices and have a budget constraint.
 You know what kinds of fruity flavors that your grandpa likes, and your aunt mentioned something about liking "dry" wines.
-However, you are not that familar with specific charactersitcs of certian kinds of wines and their countires of origin.
-What is the difference beween a Pinot Noir from France and a Cabernet Sauvignon from the Napa Valley of California?
+However, you are not that familar with specific charactersitcs of certian kinds of wines and their countires of origin, such as the difference beween a Pinot Noir from France and a Cabernet Sauvignon from the Napa Valley of California.
+The goal of this model is to help you make the best choice based on your knowledge and preferences.

 ### Wine Reviews Data Set